 Spacing: 15 inches

 Lovely and aromatic, this flowering shrub is covered with deep violet flower spikes with short purple petals at the top; ideal for borders, cottage gardens, and containers

 Blue Star Spanish Lavender has masses of beautiful spikes of fragrant purple flowers with violet overtones rising above the foliage from late spring to mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 It has attractive grayish green foliage with hints of silver.
-The fragrant needles are highly ornamental and turn coppery-bronze in fall.
-The fruit is not ornamentally significant.
+The fragrant needles are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.

 Blue Star Spanish Lavender is a dense multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.